jgrenat/elm-workshop/Step02/README.md

 ## Some hints

-Be careful, this time all the exports needed are not done, you will need to add some functions to the imports lists at the beginning of the file!
+Be careful, this time all the imports needed are not done, you will need to add some functions to the imports lists at the beginning of the file!
 No surprise, the names are the same than the tags you want to use in HTML!

 ```elm
 -- Add your imports below